EST-Team-Adam/Sentiment-Test/Sentiment_test_1.3/Kalman_Filter/README.md

 Kalman Filter has been chosen for this test because it has been widened used in previous research papers regarding sentiment.

+An extensive research on the topic can be found in the file file *Kalman_Filter_Sentiment.pdf* .

 ###R scripts###

 The research uses two scripts, which rely on _FKF_ R package: